Why Living With Your Parents Is the Best Money Decision You Can Make

 One solution: You could always move back in with your folks.
 It might not seem appealing to a newly minted adult eager for independence, but living with your parents can be one of the best money decisions you make.

-Amanda Abella graduated in 2010 and lived with her parents for seven years, only recently moving out on her own.
+Amanda Abella graduated in 2010 and lived with her parents for seven years, before moving out on her own.

 “From a financial perspective, I wouldn't have been able to do most of what I've done if I hadn't lived with them for a while,” she says.
 “I graduated in 2010, which was an economic nightmare.
 Fortunately, I could stay home.”